 In our modern world, digital transformation can be a complex activity.
 In some areas it's clear what needs to be done, in others you need to first set up the conditions for success before you start to see the change you need.
-Having the right data when you need it and in a secure manner is at the heart of everything the Navy does and standA graphic of a shipards can make that happen.
+Having the right data when you need it and in a secure manner is at the heart of everything the Navy does and standards can make that happen.

 In July 2020, Navy Digital set up its Standards team to improve the use of standards across the Royal Navy for the design, build and running of its digital services.
 This is a key step on the Royal Navy’s journey to become a fully digital Navy by 2023 which is a priority laid out in the Navy’s Digital and Data Strategy.
 Our team is a blend of Technical Architects and User Researchers to understand requirements of users and how people engage with content.
 Our mission is to improve adoption of Digital Standards across the Royal Navy and this service is a key step in achieving it.